tidymodels/yardstick/tests/testthat/_snaps/validation.md

       validate_ordered_truth_matrix_estimate(c("a", "b", "a"), 1:3, estimator = "binary")
     Condition
       Error:
-      ! `truth` should be a ordered factor, not a a character vector.
+      ! `truth` should be a ordered factor, not a character vector.

 ---